boonious/hui/README.md

 A query may involves search words (string) or a [keywords list](https://elixir-lang.org/getting-started/keywords-and-maps.html#keyword-lists) of Solr parameters, invoking the comprehensive and powerful features of Solr.

-Queries may also be issued to other endpoints and request handlers, defined in binary or struct format:
+Queries may also be issued to other endpoints and request handlers defined in various formats:

 ```
+  # URL binary string
   Hui.search("http://localhost:8983/solr/collection", q: "loch")

+  # URL in a struct
   url = %Hui.URL{url: "http://localhost:8983/solr/collection", handler: "suggest"}
   Hui.search(url, suggest: true, "suggest.dictionary": "mySuggester", "suggest.q": "el")

+  # URL key referring to an endpoint in configuration - see "Configuration"
+  url = :library
+  Hui.search(url, q: "edinburgh", rows: 10)

 ```

-See `Hui.search/1`, `Hui.search/2` and [Solr reference guide](http://lucene.apache.org/solr/guide/7_4/searching.html)
-for more details on available search parameters.
+See `Hui.search/1`, `Hui.search/2` in API reference and [Solr reference guide](http://lucene.apache.org/solr/guide/7_4/searching.html) for more details on available search parameters.

 ### Software library